jackdewinter/pymarkdown/newdocs/src/plugins/rule_md028.md

 > This is the other section.
 ```

-> **Explanation**: This example violates the rule because, due to Markdown's laziness rules, the paragraph starting with "This looks like" is actually part of the previous block quote.
-The blank line before the second block quote section causes the parser to treat the subsequent block quote as a separate section, leading to inconsistent parsing.
+> **Explanation**: Because of Markdown's laziness rules, the line beginning with
+> `This looks like` is absorbed into the first block quote.
+With that absorption
+> in place, the blank line then sits directly between two block quote sections —
+> the exact case this rule flags.

 ### Correct Scenarios

-This rule does not trigger when there is no blank line between block quote sections, keeping them as a single continuous block quote.
+This rule does not trigger when there is no blank line between block quote sections,
+keeping them as a single continuous block quote.

 ```Markdown
 > This is one section of a block quote